MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/sidebar.md

 <!-- todo: note: new section -->

-The sidebar can be opened through the following interactions:
+The sidebar can also be opened through the following interactions:

 * Open the sidebar by an extension user gesture, such as clicking the action icon.
 This approach uses [sidePanel.open()](https://developer.chrome.com/docs/extensions/reference/sidePanel/#method-open).
 See [Opening the sidebar upon user interaction](#opening-the-sidebar-upon-user-interaction),<!-- todo: note: other doc: [Programmatically open the side panel on user interaction](https://developer.chrome.com/docs/extensions/reference/sidePanel/#user-interaction) --> above.

-* Open the sidebar by clicking the toolbar icon - This approach uses [sidePanel.setPanelBehavior()](https://developer.chrome.com/docs/extensions/reference/sidePanel/#method-setPanelBehavior).
+* Open the sidebar by clicking the toolbar icon.
+This approach uses [sidePanel.setPanelBehavior()](https://developer.chrome.com/docs/extensions/reference/sidePanel/#method-setPanelBehavior).
 See [By clicking an icon](#by-clicking-an-icon) in section "Opening the extension in the sidebar",<!-- todo: note: other doc: [Open the side panel by clicking the toolbar icon](https://developer.chrome.com/docs/extensions/reference/sidePanel/#open-action-icon) --> above.

 <!-- ====================================================================== -->